dcodesdev/rustfinity.com/challenges/graceful-error-handling-2/description.md

-Rust’s error handling capabilities allow developers to create robust applications.
-In this challenge, you will define a custom error type as an enum, implement the `Error` trait, and use it to provide meaningful error messages.
-This is an extension of a previous challenge where errors were handled using plain strings.
-By using an enum, you can define specific error types, making your error handling more structured and maintainable.
+Let's make the previous example a little bit more ergonomic by returning a custom error type instead of a plain string.
+This will allow us to define specific error types and provide more structured error handling.

 ## Your Task

-You will implement a function, `parse_percentage`, which parses a string input and converts it into a `u8`.
-The function should return a `Result<u8, ParsePercentageError>`, where `ParsePercentageError` is a custom enum that represents the various types of errors that can occur.

-### Requirements
+The logic of the function remains the same as the previous challenge, but the returned error type is what you need to change.

 1. Define an enum `ParsePercentageError` with the following variants: